First Two Projects

 education and events

-This is more than a park—it is a place where history, identity, and opportunity come together.
+This site covers over 30 acres of land and we propose it to be more than a park—it can be a place where history, identity, and opportunity come together.

 What This Project Can Become